 This is the dough hook.
 Yes, it looks scary.
 It makes you think about Peter Pan doesn’t it?
-It’s ok to admit it.
+It’s okay to admit it.
 Add the remainder of the flour and “knead” with the dough hook for another 10 minutes.
 Again, take this time to do something constructive – fold laundry, pry a baby off your leg, or eat a snack…not too much though because you have this magical kitchen aid bread coming!

 See, here it is kneading.
 It’s an action shot.
 Sorry about the quality.
 I’m still working on how to take good photos of that.
 Imagine that you’re actually seeing it move.
 Move your head side to side.
 I promise it helps.
 Thanks.

 Ok, when it’s done you want to take it out of the bowl and put it into a large bowl that’s been greased.
 Turn the dough over so that it gets greased all over.
 Cover the bowl and place it in a warm place to double, about 45 minutes.
 I like to raise mine in the oven because the temperature is consistent when the light is on.

 Unfortunately (although it happens a lot), I forgot mine was in the oven and got busy with Annie.
 I think she was taking all her shoes out of the drawer and hiding them in various places.
-When I remembered to go check, it had been over an hour and mine had risen…..a lot.
+As a result, when I remembered to go check, it had been over an hour and mine had risen…a lot.
 It almost came over the side.
 Do you remember that I Love Lucy episode where she’s attacked by the large loaf of bread?
 That’s what I was thinking about here.
 I punched it down and all was well again.

 Turn your dough out onto a floured surface and divide in half.
 Knead just a little bit and get the bubbles out.
 Angela’s recipe says “slap out the air bubbles.”
 I’ll just tell you – that is crazy fun!